jwashek/jwashek.github.io/_posts/2021-02-05-How-to-Conquer-the-OSCP.md

 - Get very familiar with privilege escalation in both [Linux](https://www.udemy.com/course/linux-privilege-escalation/) and [Windows](https://www.udemy.com/course/windows-privilege-escalation/) hosts.
 There are tons of great resources, but if you ask me, I am a firm believer in "learning by doing".
 The only way to get exposure to a broad range of techniques is to practice different machines.
 - Use supplemental learning like Hack The Box, TryHackMe, [CyberSecLabs](https://www.cyberseclabs.co.uk/), [Root-Me](https://www.root-me.org/?lang=en), etc. where you get to practice hacking machines.
 - **Do not** only use the OSCP labs.
 They're great, don't get me wrong, but broadening your scope will help you become more well-rounded and see different vulnerabilities and paths to exploitation.
+- Utilize the Offensive Security Forums.
+There is a plethora of fantastic information from other students in there and it helps you to sort of collaborate with others by receiving hints on a machine you've been stuck on.
+- (Optional) Share the knowledge.
+If there was a machine you've completed and you feel that you could give back by helping to provide a hint, by all means do it!
+This helps the community to learn and grow--including you.

 ### Your Methodology
 The methodology you use during your exam is going to make or break your experience.
 I would recommend finding what works best for you and tweaking the methodology to fit your personal approach to hacking a target.
 Practicing this methodology on as many machines as you can will only help to solidify your approach and will start to become muscle memory.
 A typical methodology would involve **Discovery**, **Assessment**, **Exploitation**, and **Reporting**, all of which will be used extensively during your exam.